 If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor for advice before taking this medicine.
-There is limited information on the safety of Denzapine tablets in pregnancy.
+There is limited information on the safety of Denzapine Suspension in pregnancy.
 Your doctor will discuss with you the risks and benefits of taking this medicine during pregnancy.
-Tell your doctor immediately if you become pregnant during treatment with Denzapine.

 The following symptoms may occur in newborn babies, of mothers that have used Denzapine in the last trimester (last three months of their pregnancy): shaking, muscle stiffness and/or weakness, sleepiness, agitation, breathing problems, and difficulty in feeding.
-If your baby develops any of these symptoms contact your doctor.
+If your baby develops any of these symptoms you may need to contact your doctor.